kmezhoud/biodiversity/README.md

 # TO DO

 + Extend the app to others countries by passing the name of countries as an argument `biodiversity(countries = c("Poland", "Germany"))`
-  + not a got idea if we deploy app in server.
+  + Not a good idea if we deploy app in server.
-  + Use popup with selectInput of countries at the starting
+    + Use instead popup with selectInput of countries at the starting.

 + Dockerize the App